 Planetarium Programs

-Requires a 20 foot by 20 foot quiet area with 12-foot ceilings and two 110V power plugs.
+Requires a 20 foot by 20 foot quiet area with 12-foot ceilings and a minimum of two 110V power plugs.

 One World, One Sky